wailywang/VCapAV/README.md

 | Fake Video + Fake Audio | 1,210           | 3.36                    |
 | **Total**               | **90,990**      | **252.75**              |

-For most audio-visual detection applications, we recommend starting with the `ResNet + LCNN` ensemble.
+For most audio-visual detection applications, we recommend starting with the `ResNet18 + LCNN` ensemble.

 > **Note:** All reported results are based on the closed-world AV-deepfake task using the Wan2.1/Kling/CogVideo benchmark on the `dev` split.